skupperproject/refdog/README.md

 XXX

-The name of the Kubernetes secret containing custom certificates for use in encrypting communication using TLS.
+The name of the Kubernetes secret containing custom certificates for use in encrypting communication with TLS.

 The name of the Kubernetes secret containing the CA for exposing the service over TLS.